What Are Cloud Recovery Tools?

 Modern cloud recovery tools do more than protect data—they help IT teams optimize resources and reduce spend.
 Built-in archiving and tiering tools automatically move older backups to cost-efficient storage, while scheduled power-downs reduce compute costs in DR environments.

-Smart policies can prevent cloud waste, alert teams to underutilized volumes, and make backup lifecycle management a “set it and forget it” process.
+Smart policies can prevent cloud waste, alert teams to underutilized volumes, and make backup lifecycle management a drama-free process.
 The result: greater resilience and better ROI from your cloud infrastructure.

 Notable Cloud Recovery Tools for Business Continuity